Release date of the second season of the Umbrella Academy | Action, cast, trailer - Mash Viral

 In June 2019, the cast released a video of their first cast read-through, while a recent cast selfie posted on Netflix UK’s Instagram account indicated that the new series would be “coming soon”.

-Regarding the future schedule, comic book creator Way previously said he wanted the Netflix series to avoid overtaking the books – as was the case with the last Game of Thrones series.
+Regarding the future schedule, comic series creator Way previously said he wanted the Netflix series to avoid overtaking the books – as was the case with the last Game of Thrones series.

 “The goal for us is to be one step ahead of the show,” said Way.
 “Since we’re in the third series (the comics), we’re now one step ahead of the show.”
 So that’s a good thing.
 The idea with the comic is to take a break of three to four months right after the third series and then immediately start the fourth series.
 It’s kind of a schedule to keep us up to date.
 So there is a story and everything is planned. “